 In November, Firefox OS launched in Hungary, Serbia, Montenegro and Greece.
 Earlier this month we launched in Italy.
 In 2014, we launch in new locales with new operators, with new devices in new form factors.
 We anticipate more powerful cross-platform tools in 2014, and closer integration with PhoneGap and Firefox Developer Tools.
 It is the best of times for first-mover advantage.

-Here’s a look at just a few of the successful ports we’re aware of.
+Here’s a look at just a few successful ports.
 We spoke with skilled HTML5 app developers who’ve participated in “app port” programs and workshops and asked them to describe their Firefox app porting experience.

 Captain Rogers, by Andrzej Mazur; Reditr by Dimitry Vinogradov & David Zorycht; Aquarium Plants by Diego Lopez